delight-im/MovieContentFilter/README.md

 Watch movies with the freedom (not) to filter

-Some people are bothered by blood and violence, some by swearing, some by nothing at all.
-Decide what *you* want to see.
+## Motivation

+Movies and TV shows are like a good dinner: Do you really want to miss out on the whole experience just because you don't like the sprouts?

 Filter video and audio without having to change the original source material.

-Be your own moral authority when it comes to what's appropriate and what's not.
+No derivative videos needed!

+This project is not about censorship or automated filtering.
+It's about choice.
+You decide what is shown and what is not.
+There are better solutions than [complex rating systems](https://en.wikipedia.org/wiki/Motion_picture_rating_system) forced upon you by government agencies and industry committees.

 Buying special media players and getting proprietary filters really shouldn't be necessary.

+Film makers should *not* censor *anything*.
+They should release the film in the best, most complete and most artistic way possible.

 ## Use cases